Transport in Myanmar: Air

-Civil aviation contributed a very small share, approximately two to three percent, but remained significant for specific groups of travelers, particularly business passengers and international tourists.
+Civil aviation contributed a very small share, approximately two to three per cent, but remained significant for specific groups of travellers, particularly business passengers and international tourists.

 Airports

 Due to the long-term civil war, many airports in Myanmar have been closed due to unstable situation, or converted into military airports due to military needs.
 Most of the remaining airports are also small in scale, only Yangon International, Mandalay International and Naypyidaw International had adequate facilities to handle larger jets.

 Airlines

 Myanmar's aviation sector is relatively small and still developing, with a mix of state-owned and private airlines.
 The national carrier, Myanmar National Airlines, operates both domestic and limited international routes, competing the largest private airlines Myanmar Airways International, which mainly focus on connecting major cities and tourist destinations within the country, with a few regional flights abroad.

-Most carriers operate small fleets, often with aging aircraft, and the industry faces challenges related to safety standards, infrastructure, and financial sustainability.
+Most carriers operate small fleets, often with ageing aircraft, and the industry faces challenges related to safety standards, infrastructure, and financial sustainability.
 Political instability in recent years have further constrained growth, though tourism remains a key driver for the sector's gradual recovery.